olety/epwing2kindle/README.md

 - [ ] Make it possible to look up suffixes (stuff like -好き; low priority)
 - [ ] Make it possible to look up phrases with `=` in their key (It's probably another weird EPWING thing; low priority)

-*Note*: this process was tested using スーパー大辞林, using it with other dictionaries like 新明解国語辞典 should still work but some unexpected problems may arise.
+*Note*: this process was tested using スーパー大辞林, and while using it with other dictionaries (full list [here](https://github.com/FooSoft/yomichan-import)) should still work some unexpected problems may arise.
 If you manage to successfully import another dictionary using this repo, please add a photo of your final result to the images folder via a pull request.

 ## Another way to convert epwing